alenpaulvarghese/Web-Screenshot-Bot/README.md

 3. 1280x720
 4. 2560x1440

-Splitting of long pages is available for png and jpeg.
+Splitting of long pages are available for png and jpeg.

 # Installing

+> Note: the bot requires chromium/chrome binary to render websites.
 ### <b>The Legacy Way</b>
 Simply clone the repository and run the main file: